aws-samples/aws-service-catalog-reference-architectures/ec2/README.md

 # AWS Service Catalog EC2 Reference architecture

-When implemented this reference architecture creates an AWS Service Catalog Portfolio called "Service Catalog EC2 Reference Architecture" with associated products.
+This reference architecture creates an AWS Service Catalog Portfolio called "Service Catalog EC2 Reference Architecture" with associated products.
 The AWS Service Catalog Product references cloudformation templates for the Amazon EC2 Linux and Windows instances which can be lauched by end users through AWS Service Catalog.
 The AWS Service Catalog EC2 product creates either an Aamzon Linux or Microsoft Windows EC2 instance in the VPC and Subnets selected by the end user.